yoember/yoember.github.io/index.md

 });
 ```

-There are a few pre defined computed property function, which make your code more shorter.
+There are a few predefined computed property functions, which saves you some code.
 In the following example we use `Ember.computed.empty()`, which checks whether a property is empty or not.

 ``` javascript
 // app/controllers/index.js